 Everyone, especially families with kids between the ages of 3 and 12 will get the most enjoyment out of the stories and activities, but picture books are enjoyable no matter how old you are.

-Will we be adding any accessibility features for the blind/low vision/print disabled community?
+Is there any accessibility features for the blind/low vision/print disabled community?

 How often will the StoryWalk® change?